Return to Exile

 “Rule number two,” whispered Sky, brushing leaves over the vine, trying to make the pattern look random.
 “A good trap, like a good story, has to arise naturally from the environment.
 It has to be seamless.
 If the prey suspects what’s coming, they’ll bolt.”

 Standing but still partially crouched, Sky shimmied behind the closest tree.
 He peeked out, surveying the forest for signs of life.
 Traces of fading sunlight slipped through the canopy above, moving across the earth like matadors with threadbare capes teasing and taunting the night onward.
-And the night—stupid thing that it was—kept taking the bait.
+And the night—stupid thing that it was

 Just like Sky.